 This year I am shortlisted for Best Print Writer (Consumer) in the BSME Talent Awards.
 In recent years, I have won, been highly commended or shortlisted for four PPA New Talent / BSME Rising Star awards; my my piece on egg freezing won a Guild of Health Writers Award in 2016; and my New Scientist cover story on sperm was highly commended in the 2018 awards.
 I have an MA in Magazine Journalism from City University, and a BA in French and Italian from the University of Cambridge.
 I now live in London with my husband.

 In my work as a journalist I found myself intrigued by the power of listening to help people in distress.
-To develop my understanding of mental health issues and a specialism for my journalism, I am in psychotherapy training at The Tavistock Clinic.
-I also have experience volunteering at three charities: at The Listening Place, which offers regular face to face listening for suicidal people; at CARIS, the bereavement counselling charity; and at Mind, the mental health charity.
+I am in psychotherapy training and also have experience volunteering at three charities: at The Listening Place, which offers regular face to face listening for suicidal people; at CARIS, the bereavement counselling charity; and at Mind, the mental health charity.
 These experiences have been mind-opening, and they are shaping my journalism, just as my journalism has shaped me.

 Portrait by David Levene